ewanld/fjdbc-sql/README.md

 # fjdbc-sql
 A SQL statement generator for Java.

+fjdbc-sql makes it easy to build complex SELECT, UPDATE, INSERT or DELETE statements without having to concatenate SQL string fragments.

+It handles regular and prepared statements, as well as batch statements.
+This project is built on top of FJDBC, a functional wrapper for JDBC.

 ## Quickstart